-Caching for the input Scan is configured via https://www.base.client.scanner.caching in the job configuration.
+Caching for the input Scan is configured via hbase.client.scanner.caching in the job configuration.

 Versions

 By default, CopyTable utility only copies the latest version of row cells unless --versions=n is explicitly specified in the command.

 See Jonathan Hsieh's Online HBase Backups with CopyTable blog post for more on CopyTable.